ainsleyclark/go-mail/README.md

 ## Env

-All secretes are contained within the `.env` file for testing drivers.
+All secrets are contained within the `.env` file for testing drivers.
 To begin with, make a copy of the `.env.example` file and name it `.env`.
 You can the set the environment variables to match your credentials for the mail drivers.

-You can set the recipients of emails by modifying the the `EMAIL` variables as show below.
+You can set the recipients of emails by modifying the `EMAIL` variables as show below.

 - `EMAIL_TO`: Recipients of test emails in a comma delimited list.
 - `EMAIL_CC`: CC recipients of test emails in a comma delimited list.